How to Identify Cooper’s Hawks and Sharp-shinned Hawks

 A common backyard birding challenge is learning how to tell Cooper's and sharp-shinned hawks apart.
 Look closely to identify these birds of prey.

-Identifying your backyard hawks can be quite the challenge.
+Identifying backyard hawks can be quite the challenge.
 So many times they are just a blur of a bird quickly making a pass through your feeding station in pursuit of a meal.
-If you do happen to get a decent look at the hawk or if it decides to perch in the open long enough for you to study it, you can likely determine which species it is.
-In this post, I’ll talk about two of the most common (and similar) backyard hawks, Cooper’s and Sharp-shinned.
-One point to note is that although in general Sharp-shinned Hawks are smaller than Cooper’s, this can be very hard to use as an identification tool.
-Males are significantly smaller than females in both species making it very hard to separate the large female Sharp-shinned from the small male Cooper’s.
+If you do happen to get a decent look at the hawk, or if it decides to perch in the open long enough for you to study it, you can likely identify the species.
+Here are some key features to look for:

-As you can see on this eBird map, Cooper’s Hawk occurs throughout the continental United States.
-It’s a very common sight in many backyards and has adapted very nicely to hunting it’s prey at bird feeders.
+Cooper’s hawks occur throughout the continental United States during most of the year.
+They are a very common sight in many backyards and have adapted very nicely to hunting for prey at bird feeders.
 In general, if you have bird feeders, you’ve probably had this species in your yard.

 Next, learn how to tell the difference between bald eagles and golden eagles.